An Industry Is Born

-Abbot and Costello make Universal debut
+Abbott and Costello make Universal debut

-Burlesque comic duo Bud Abbot and Lou Costello made their debut as Universal stars in 1940 with One Night in the Tropics, the first of 29 films made for the studio.
+Burlesque comic duo Bud Abbott and Lou Costello made their debut as Universal stars in 1940 with One Night in the Tropics, the first of 29 films made for the studio.
 The versatile performers also headlined a radio show on NBC from 1942 to 1947.

 NBC's WNBT in New York is granted FCC's first commercial TV station license

 On July 1, 1941, WNBT (later to become WNBC) aired the first television commercial.
 A test pattern equipped with a second hand ticked off a full minute, with the phrase “Bulova Watch Time” visible in the lower right corner of the screen while the “Minute Waltz” played underneath.
 The spot cost $9.

 Meet the Press moves from radio to television

 Meet the Press began in 1945 as a radio program on the Mutual radio network.
 It made its debut as a television program in 1947 and is the longest-running show in TV history.
 The show’s first moderator was Martha Rountree.
 She and Lawrence Spivak share credit for creating the program.